MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 There are three ways to allow delegated access using `Connect-MgGraph`:

-- Using interactive authentication, where you provide the scopes that you require during your session:
+- Use interactive authentication, where you provide the scopes that you require during your session:

     ```powershell
     Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All"
     ```

-- Using device code flow:
+- Use device code flow:

     ```powershell
     Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All" -UseDeviceAuthentication
     ```

-- Using your own access token:
+- Use your own access token:

     ```powershell
     Connect-MgGraph -AccessToken $AccessToken